Central Zone Interim Meeting

 Other

 NCEES will fund the lodging and travel expenses and meeting registration fees for the designated member board administrator from each member board.
 When an MBA represents more than one board, the funding will be for the designated MBA only and not for the assistant MBA or for member board staff.
 In addition, NCEES will fund the lodging and travel expenses and meeting registration fees for three voting delegates from each eligible member board.
-NCEES will be direct-billed for airfare and hotel room and tax charges for up to three nights (May 15, 16, and 17).
+NCEES will be direct-billed for airfare and hotel room and tax charges for up to three nights (May 14, 15, and 16—funded nights must fall within this date range; accommodation funding is not transferable to other dates).

 Only written refund requests as outlined below will be considered.